-This book offers an overview of the legal, political, and broad intergovernmental environment in which relations between local and state units of government take place.
-It examines the historical roots of the conflict between local and state governments and an analysis of contemporary problems of local authority, local revenues, state interventions and takeovers, and the restructuring of local governments.
-Author David Berman pays special attention to local governmental autonomy and the goals and activities of local officials as they seek to secure resources, fend off regulations and interventions, and fight for survival as independent units.
+This book offers an overview of the legal, political, and broad intergovernmental environment in which relations between local and state units of government take place, the historical roots of the conflict among them, and an analysis of contemporary problems concerning local authority, local revenues, state interventions and takeovers, and the restructuring of local governments.
+The author pays special attention to local governmental autonomy and the goals and activities of local officials as they seek to secure resources, fend off regulations and interventions, and fight for survival as independent units.

-Now in a thoroughly revised second edition, this book examines marijuana use, minimum wages, the establishment of sanctuary cities, and the regulation of ride-sharing companies.
-Looking at the intergovernmental struggle from the bottom up, and in the process examining a variety of political activities and policies at the state level, this book improves our understanding of the relationship between state and local governments.
-It provides a thoughtful look at the past, present, and possibly the future of local home rule and will be of interest to students of state and local government, US politics, and intergovernmental relations.
+Now, in a thoroughly revised second edition, this book examines marijuana use, minimum wages, the establishment of sanctuary cities, and the regulation of ride-sharing companies.
+Looking at the intergovernmental struggle from the bottom up, and in the process examining a variety of political activities and policies at the state level, Berman finds considerable reason to be concerned about the viability and future of meaningful local government.
+This book improves our understanding of the relationship between state and local governments.
+It provides a thoughtful look at the past, present, and possibly the future of local home rule.

 List of Tables

 Chapter 2: Federal, State, and Local Relations

 Chapter 4: Cities and the States: The Historical Perspective

 Chapter 5: The Authority Problem